authgear/authgear-server/docs/specs/oidc.md

 The UI tries to match an appropriate identity according to the provided parameters.
 If exactly one identity is matched, the identity is selected.
 Otherwise `login_hint` is ignored.

 Unknown parameters are ignored, and invalid parameters are rejected.
-However, if user is already logged in and the provided hint is not valid for the current user, it will be ignored instead.
+However, if user is already logged in, and the provided hint is not valid for the current user, it will be ignored instead.

 ### acr_values